 A corn is a hard, protective shield that the foot develops to defend itself against pressure, irritation, or friction.
 The pressure or friction that most commonly causes corns is produced simply by shoes.
 The shoe rubs against joints, usually the toes, until nature feels the damage and starts to build a protective layer of hard, dead skin.
 The longer the pressure continues, the worse the corn gets.

-Treatment of Corns
+Treatment Of Corns

-Perhaps the most important and effective treatment for corns is finding and correcting the problem that caused the corn in the first place, whether it be deformity, disease, biomechanical dysfunction, or simply wearing the wrong shoes.
+Perhaps the most important and effective treatment for corns is finding and correcting the problem that caused the corn in the first place — whether it be deformity, disease, biomechanical dysfunction, or simply wearing the wrong shoes.

 A thorough examination by a doctor of podiatric medicine can help determine whether your corns are caused or aggravated by other health problems and what remedies should be considered.
 Contact A Step Ahead Foot & Ankle Center today for more information about your corns.

 ASA Treatment Facilities

-The physicians and staff of the A Step Ahead Foot & Ankle Centers maintain two complete podiatric clinical facilities and provide 24-hour emergency service.
+The physicians and staff of the A Step Ahead Foot & Ankle Centers maintain two complete podiatric clinical facilities, and provide 24-hour emergency service.
 We participate in most health plans including Blue Cross Blue Shield, Medicare, and Medicaid.
-We complete and file all necessary insurance forms and make every effort to assure you of maximum benefits with minimum out-of-pocket expense.
+We complete and file all necessary insurance forms, making every effort to assure you of maximum benefits with minimum out-of-pocket expenses.